acbart/acbart.github.io/publications-and-posters.md

 A. C. Bart, C. A. Shaffer, What Have We Talked About?, SIGCSE'19, Minneapolis, Minnesota.
 February, 2019.

-L. Gusukuma, A. C. Bart, D. Kafura, _Misconception-Driven Feedback: Results from an Experimental Study_, ICER '18, Finland.
+L. Gusukuma, A. C. Bart, D. Kafura, [Misconception-Driven Feedback: Results from an Experimental Study](papers/p160-gusukuma.pdf), ICER '18, Finland.
 August, 2018.

 A. C. Bart, E. Tilevich, C. A. Shaffer, D. Kafura, _Reconciling the Promise and Pragmatics of Enhancing Computing Pedagogy with Data Science_, SIGCSE '18, Baltimore, MD.
 February, 2018.